 My Career and Academic Plan (MyCAP) Implementation Guide

 MEFA Pathway: YourPlanForTheFuture is an online tool for MyCAP development offered free to districts/schools.
 This is an initiative of MEFA (the Massachusetts Educational Financing Authority), in partnership with the Massachusetts Department of Elementary and Secondary Education and the Massachusetts Department of Higher Education.

-MEFA Pathways: YourPlanForTheFuture allows students to create a secure personal portfolio, search for college and career information, apply to colleges and universities online and have a solid college and career plan.
-If you are interested in getting your school or student involved please visit MEFA Pathways: YourPlanForTheFuture.
+MEFA Pathway: YourPlanForTheFuture allows students to create a secure personal portfolio, search for college and career information, apply to colleges and universities online and have a solid college and career plan.
+If you are interested in getting your school or student involved please visit MEFA Pathway: YourPlanForTheFuture.

 For more information about MyCAP contact Lisa Harney .